Board of Trustees

 Class of 1970

 Graduate of Marietta College class of 1970.
 Earned his J.D. summa cum laude from Temple University in 1974.
 Chairman of the Litigation Department at Ballards Spahr, his practice focuses primarily on the representation of employers in a wide variety of labor and employment matters.
-Mr. Langel is a fellow in the College of Labor and Employment Lawyers and has received an AV Peer Review Rating from Martindale Hubbell, an honor that reflects an attorney has reached the height of professional excel¬lence.
+Mr. Langel is a fellow in the College of Labor and Employment Lawyers and has received an AV Peer Review Rating from Martindale Hubbell, an honor that reflects an attorney has reached the height of professional excellence.
 He has received the highest ranking in the directory Chambers USA: America’s Leading Lawyers for Business, which has named him a first-tier labor and employment attorney in the state of Pennsylvania annually since 2003.
 Mr. Langel currently serves on the Board of Visitors of Temple University James E. Beasley School of Law, the Board of Trustees of Athletes for Hope, the Board of Trustees of The Jaws Youth Playbook, and is an active member of the National Association of College and University Attorneys.
 He is the past Chair of the Board of Directors of the Delaware Valley Chapter of the Alzheimer’s Association.
 He and his wife, Jacquelyn M. Pinotti Langel (‘70), reside in Morrestown, NJ.
-They have two adult children, Matthew and Casey, and four grandchildren.
+They have two adult children, Matthew and Casey, and five grandchildren.

 Class of 1997